SebastianOpriel/mds-wiki/Home.md

 #### Broker / Metadata Catalog
-The user interface of the broker/metadata catalog can be found at https://broker.test.mobilitydataspace.io/resources The IDS interface for publishing a resource can be found at https://ids.broker.test.mobilitydataspace.io/infrastructure
+The user interface of the broker/metadata catalog can be found at https://broker.test.mobilitydataspace.io/resources The IDS self-disclosure are available at https://ids.broker.mobilitydataspace.io The IDS interface for publishing a resource can be found at https://ids.broker.test.mobilitydataspace.io/infrastructure **(available for POST requests only)**

 ### Demo environment
 An overview of the test environment can be found here: https://logging.mobilitydataspace.io/

 #### Broker / Metadata Catalog
 The user interface of the broker/metadata catalog can be found at https://broker.mobilitydataspace.io/resources
-The IDS interface for publishing a resource can be found at https://ids.broker.mobilitydataspace.io/infrastructure.
+The IDS self-disclosure are available at https://ids.broker.mobilitydataspace.io The IDS interface for publishing a resource can be found at https://ids.broker.mobilitydataspace.io/infrastructure **(available for POST requests only)**.

 ## Ontology
 The Mobility Data Space uses the MobiDS Ontologie.